JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/README.md

 ## Demo Video

-The following is the demo for the application, not inclusive of the additional features that can be found in this user
+The following is the demo for the application, not inclusive of the additional features that can be found in the user
 manual:

 1. demo link: https://youtu.be/5DHMEd1Vkok